by Sebastian R. Fama

 When something is classified as a tradition it has no bearing on its legitimacy.
 It is merely a description of the method of transmission.
 When it came time to determine which books should be included in the New Testament, one of the criteria for determining inspiration was agreement with the Church’s doctrinal traditions.
 The Church values Scripture and Sacred Tradition equally as "they both flow out of the same divine wellspring, making up a single sacred deposit of the Word of God (Dogmatic Constitution on Divine Revelation 2:9,10).

-Sacred Tradition has always been important to the Church.
 Long before Basil of Caesarea and John Chrysostom, Fathers of the Church were stressing the importance of Sacred Tradition.
-In the year 200 AD Tertullian wrote, "Wherever it shall be clear that the truth of the Christian discipline and faith are present, there also will be found the truth of the Scriptures and their explanation, and of all the Christian traditions" (The Demurrer against the heretics 19:3).
+In the year 200 AD Tertullian wrote, "Wherever it shall be clear that the truth of the Christian discipline and faith are present, there also will be found the truth of the Scriptures and their explanation, and of all the Christian traditions" (The Prescription Against Heretics 19:3).

 A few decades later, Origen writes, "That alone is to be believed as the truth which is in no way at variance with ecclesiastical and apostolic tradition" (Fundamental Doctrines 1, preface: 2, circa 225 AD).